cruftyoldsysadmin/cruftyoldsysadmin/README.md

 - ⚡ Fun fact: ...
 -->

 Greetings!
 I'm just this guy.
-I've been working in the datacenter/systems administration/dvops/IaaS field for a really long time.
+I've been working in the Datacenter/Systems Administration/DevOps/IaaS world for a really long time.

 I'm currently running [nomadops, llc](https://github.com/nomadops) a small IaaS consulting company focusing on Terraform implementation and maintenance and implementation.